scalableminds/webknossos/docs/datasets.md

 Once the data is uploaded (and potentially converted) you can to go the Dataset Settings to doublecheck important properties (such as the dataset scale) or to make it public.

 ### Convert Datasets
-If your dataset is not yet in WKW format, you need to convert it.
+If your dataset is not yet in WKW format and you don't want to use [webknossos.org](https://webknossos.org) for the conversion, you can also convert it manually.
-The [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber) is a tool that can convert many formats to WKW in order to be used with webKnossos.
+The [webKnossos Cuber](https://github.com/scalableminds/webknossos-cuber) is a tool that can convert many formats to WKW.
-Read more in the [Data Formats documentation](./data_formats.md).
+Read more in the [tools section of the data formats documentation](./data_formats.md#tools).

 ### Uploading through the File System (Self-Hosted Instances Only)
 On self-hosted instances, large datasets can be efficiently imported by placing them directly in the file system: